 Passengers hurt in car, bus, motorcycle and truck accidents may be entitled to compensation under Tennessee law.
-And, it is important for passengers to have a lawyer who knows how to successfully pursue all available and appropriate sources of recovery.
-At The Law Offices of John Day, P.C. our team of experienced attorneys have recovered millions of dollars for our clients injured in all types of motor vehicle accidents.
+And, it is important for passengers to hire a lawyer who knows how to successfully pursue all available and appropriate sources of recovery.
+At The Law Offices of John Day, P.C. our team of award-winning attorneys have recovered millions of dollars for our satisfied clients injured in all types of motor vehicle accidents.

-Below are some of the most common types of claims an injured passenger may make as a result of an accident:
+Below are some of the most common types of claims an injured passenger may have as a result of an accident:

 (1) An injured passenger may make a claim against the driver of the same vehicle.
 Under Tennessee law, a passenger in a vehicle is not legally responsible for negligence by the vehicle's driver.
-For example, if the driver is unexpectedly careless by playing with his or her iPhone while the passenger is sleeping, and the driver's carelessness causes a crash, the passenger may be able to pursue a claim against the driver.
+For example, if the driver is unexpectedly careless by playing with his or her cellphone while the passenger is sleeping, and the driver's carelessness causes a crash, the passenger may be able to pursue a claim against the driver.

-(2) A passenger hurt in a car accident may also need to seek recovery from the driver of the other vehicle involved in the accident.
+(2) A passenger hurt in a car accident may also be able to seek recovery from the driver of the other vehicle involved in the accident.

 (3) The attorneys at the Law Offices of John Day have also handled claims for passengers who were injured in car accidents in construction zones.
 In a case like that, there may be a claim against the road construction company if the company did not install appropriate flashing lights, orange barrels, or other warning signs.
 Getting into issues of bad road construction practice can substantially complicate a case, but should be considered depending on the circumstances.